Los Carneros AVA: Soils

+surrounding areas of either Napa Valley or Sonoma Valley.

-The soils of the Carneros region are predominantly clay and very thin and shallow (approximately 3 feet/1 meter deep), providing poor drainage and fertility.
+The soils are predominantly clay and very thin and shallow, approximately 3 ft, providing poor drainage and fertility.
 The fierce and persistent winds coming off the bay encourages the grapevines to struggle and retain moisture.
 While this aids in keeping crop yields small, it can also delay the grapes from ripening sufficiently.
 In vintages with a long, drawn out growing season that allow the grapes to ripen, intense and vivid flavors can develop.